 Sea Scallops with Belgian Endive and Cherry Tomatoes

-3. Heat the remaining 1 tbsp. oil in a large heavy-bottomed skillet over medium-high heat.
-Generously season scallopson both sides until golden, about 1 minute per side.
+- Heat the remaining 1 tbsp. oil in a large heavy-bottomed skillet over medium-high heat.
+Generously season scallops with salt and pepper.
+Working in batches, sear scallops on both sides until golden, about 1 minute per side.

 - Transfer vegetables and juices to a serving dish; arrange scallops on top.